Silicone breast implant brands in India: Motiva vs Mentor vs Allergan vs Sebbin

 How do I confirm which brand was implanted in me?

 Every clinic should give you a printed implant card with brand, model, lot, and serial number after surgery.
 Photograph it and store it with your medical records.
 Motiva implants with Q-Inside Safety Technology can also be read non-invasively by a hand-held scanner.
-If you have implants from years ago with no card, an ultrasound or MRI will confirm the implants are intact and the radiologist can usually identify the brand from the shell appearance.
+If you have implants from years ago with no card, MRI is the most sensitive test for rupture and ultrasound is a reasonable first step, though neither is perfect.
+Silicone rupture is also often silent, so it can be present with no symptom at all.
+Because of that, the FDA advises screening with ultrasound or MRI at five to six years after surgery and every two to three years thereafter, whether or not anything feels wrong.
+Imaging can usually show the implant type and generation, but it generally cannot identify the manufacturer; the operating clinic’s records are the reliable route to the brand.

 Does the brand change my recovery?